Cellense/buffpanel-sdk-unity/README.md

 Also included are files for the creation of a test project for debugging purposes.

+For more information on the Tributit service, please visit our [website](http://tributit.com/).

 ## Setup

 To use the Unity SDK in your game, all you need to do is copy the contents of the `/Assets/Scripts/TributitSDK/` folder in this repository into your game project.